btholt/complete-intro-to-databases/lessons/conclusion.md

 - Do I have highly relational data where I'll many tables that need to join to other tables?
 SQL/Relational databases are probably best here
 - Do I have highly unstructured data where I'll have collections of related objects that are differently shaped?
 Document-based databases are going to shine here
 - Do I have data where I need to describe graphs of relationships?
 A graph database can work best here
-- Do I have simple needs of just retreiving data based on keys?
+- Do I have simple needs of just retrieving data based on keys?
 Key-value stores can be a primary database in these cases
 - Do I have pipelines of information that need to filter, split, combined, and republished?
 Something like [Apache Kafka][kafka] could be really helpful here

 Do none, some, or all of these fit?
 Do you have other considerations?
 Take a second to consider all of your data needs.